helmi-rahman/helmi-rahman.github.io/README.md

 #### Titanic: Machine Learning from Disaster

-A rite of passage for all data analysts.
 This binary classification problem predicts if a Titanic passenger survives or not based on a given set of information.
 More details available on [Kaggle](https://www.kaggle.com/c/titanic).

 #### Credit Card Fraud Detection

-An interesting classification problem on an extremely skewed dataset.
+A classification problem on an extremely skewed dataset.
 The model is tasked at predicting fraudulent vs legitimate transactions based on a set of PCA-transformed variables.
 Dataset and description on [Kaggle](https://www.kaggle.com/datasets/mlg-ulb/creditcardfraud)

 ### Clustering